UMassAmherst-QFT-Summer-School/UMassAmherst-QFT-Summer-School.github.io/README.md

-## Physical Mathematics of Quantum Field Theory
+## The Physical Mathematics of Quantum Field Theory Summer School

 The [Department of Mathematics and Statistics](https://www.math.umass.edu) at the University of Massachusetts, Amherst will host a summer school on Physical Mathematics of Quantum Field Theory during the week of July 17th to 21st, 2023.